Offshore installation security: UNCLOS Art. 60

 The 1982 United Nations Convention on the Law of the Sea (UNCLOS) provides a basic legal basis for protecting offshore installations.
 Typically, offshore installations are deployed either in the territorial sea, the contiguous zone, or the exclusive economic zone (EEZ) of a coastal state.
-Whilst the coastal state has full enforcement jurisdiction over all security matters in the territorial sea, in the contiguous zone it has also has powers over law enforcement issues which affect its domestic stability.
+Whilst the coastal state has full enforcement jurisdiction over all security matters in the territorial sea, in the contiguous zone it also has powers over law enforcement issues which affect its domestic stability.
 This allows the coastal state to secure its offshore assets broadly through jurisdiction in these two zones.
 In the EEZ the rights are more limited, as the coastal state cannot restrict others' right to innocently transit the waters.
 'Art.
 60 of UNCLOS' gives coastal states the right to create a 500-meter safety zone around offshore installations which designates it as an area of restricted navigation where any passing vessel or boat may be considered a potential security concern.
 Within this zone, personnel may take appropriate measures to stop those who pose the threat.